droonga/droonga.org/reference/1.1.1/command-line-tools/droonga-add/index.md

   `Default` by default.

 `--receiver-host=NAME`
-: Host name of the computer you are running the command.
+: Host name of the computer you are running this command.
   A guessed host name of the computer, by default.

 `--target-role=ROLE`